mathLab/ITHACA-SEM/docs/python/wrapping-guide.md

 following caveats:

 - NumPy arrays created from Array objects will share their memory, so that changing the C++ array changes the contents of the NumPy array.
-However, due to limitations of the Array class, the converse is _not true_: Arrays are always copies of NumPy arrays.
+Likewise, C++ arrays created from NumPy arrays will share memory.
+Reference counting and capsules are used to ensure that memory should be persistent whilst the arrays are in use, either within Python or C++.
 - Many functions in Nektar++ return Arrays through argument parameters.
 In Python this is a very unnatural way to write functions.
 For example:
   ```python